nate-c-foster/scada2-doc/docs/intro/scada2.md

 For the previous version, a
 `Mobile`, `Tablet`, `Desktop`, and `Overview Widget` view had to be developed for every location.
-With this version, only a `P&ID` view needs to be developed and only for process locations.
+With this version, the `P&ID` view is the only required view that needs to be developed and only for process locations.
 See image below for an example view structure.
 Note also that any type of view can easily be overridden with a custom view by placing that view in the